Land Fauna

 Fauna Rescue and Monitoring

-In activities including vegetation cut and reservoir filling, fauna habitats can be impacted, so programs are developed that aim to reduce the impacts in the wildlife.
+In activities such as cutting vegetation and filling reservoirs, fauna habitats can be affected, which is why programs are developed to mitigate the impacts of the installation of projects on wildlife.

-Programs are executed by means of a qualified team, that uses fauna management techniques, with safety protocols.
-In these situations, it is preferred that the animal runs away from the impacted areas on its own, and escape measures are being developed for that.
+The programs are carried out by a qualified team, which uses fauna management techniques, with safety protocols.
+In these situations, it is preferable for the animal to escape the affected areas on its own, and scare away measures are taken to do so.

 Monitoring in Copel areas